melisadigiacomo/bookanalysis/README.md

 ![HP1](images/HP1.jpg)

 ### Most mentioned characters
 The ten most mentioned characters of Harry Potter and the Philosopher's stone were analyzed.
 As expected, the name Harry was the most mentioned one, a total of 1213 times.
-It was followed by Ron (410 times), Hagrid (336 times) and Hermiones (257 times).
+It was followed by Ron (410 times), Hagrid (336 times) and Hermione (257 times).

 ![characters](images/characters.png)